- What Is It?

 Neuromyelitis optica facts*

-- Neuromyelitis optica (NMO) is an uncommon disease of the central nervous system (CNS) that affects the optic nerves and spinal cord due to myelin loss.
+- Neuromyelitis Optica (NMO) is an uncommon disease of the central nervous system (CNS) that affects the optic nerves and spinal ord due to myelin loss.

 - Treatment of neuromyelitis optica usually occurs with methylprednisone and an immunosuppressive drug (azathioprine).
 Plasmapheresis (plasma exchange) has also been used but there is no cure for this disease.

-- Unfortunately, neuromyelitis optica patients have an unpredictable and relapsing course of disease.
-Damage and disability is slowly cumulative due to recurrent attacks that damage new areas of myelin.
+- Unfortunately, neuromyelitis optica patients have an unpredictable and relapsing course of the disease.
+Damage and disability are slowly cumulative due to recurrent attacks that damage new areas of myelin.
 Most individuals are impaired from myelitis and also have reading difficulties.